abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Two objects connected with multiple arrows](../02_category/arrows.svg)

-Why that is true is pretty obvious if we go back to set theory for a second (OK, maybe we really _have_ to do it from time to time).
-There are, for example, an infinite number of functions that go from number to boolean, and the fact that they have the same input type and the same output type (or the same _type signature_, as we like to say) does not in any way make them equivalent to one another.
+If we go back to sets, there are, for example, an infinite number of functions that go from number to boolean, and the fact that they have the same input type and the same output type (or the same _type signature_, as we like to say) does not in any way make them equivalent to one another.

 ![Two sets connected with multiple functions](../02_category/set_arrows.svg)

-There are some types of categories that have only one morphism between two objects (in each direction), but we will talk about them later.
+There are some types of categories that have only one morphism between two objects (in each direction), but we will talk about them in a later chapter.

 ### Composition